After installing or upgrading a MID Server, the MID Server may not start and the following error may be seen in the wrapper.log

 2019/01/23 10:32:10 | The Wrapper will shutdown!

-Any, although most likely in London and Madrid, after the Tanuki Java Wrapper version was upgraded to version 3.5.34, or New York or later with 3.5.36.
+Mainly London and Madrid, after the Tanuki Java Wrapper version was upgraded to version 3.5.34, or New York or later with 3.5.36, but potentially any upgrade that includes a Tanuki wrapper version change where the Certificates compiled into their binaries have changed.

 The MID Server application runs inside a 3rd party Java wrapper provided by Tanuki.
 The executable files wrapper-windows-x86-64.exe and wrapper-windows-x86-32.exe are signed by a Certificate that depends on a Root Certificate that may not be present on the Windows Server.